mveteanu/CodeAvenger/_posts/2017-05-26-64-bit-fun-Counting-from-0-to-MaxValue.md

 Count from 0 to maximum value that can be stored in a variable.
 First time use a 32 bit wide variable and second time use a 64 bit wide variable.
 Try to estimate the results.

-In C#, the code may look like this for 32 bit variable:
+In C#, the code may look like this for 32 bit variable (... ignore please the off by one issue):

 ```csharp
 for (uint i = 0; i < uint.MaxValue; i++)